laempy/pyoints/paper/paper.md

 The analysis of such big data is based on techniques of geoinformatics and remote sensing.
-Next to physically driven approaches, today machine learning techniques are used to extract relevant thematical information from such data sets.
-The data analysis requires a fusion of the data sets, which is hardened conceptually and technically by different data dimensions, data structures and various spatial, spectral and temporal resolutions.
+Next to physically driven approaches, today machine learning techniques are used to extract relevant thematical information the data sets.
+The analysis requires a fusion of the data sets, which is hardened conceptually and technically by different data dimensions, data structures and various spatial, spectral and temporal resolutions.

 Today various software to deal with these different data sources is available.
 Software like [@GDAL] and [@opencv_library] is intended for image processing.